Scope and design

 Your council can be your best ally

-Your local district or city council is your primary point of contact.
-Depending on its size and the area it covers, there could be many people to deal with or there might be just be one or two.
-Either way, these are the roles they will cover:
+Your local council is your primary point of contact.
+Depending on its size and the area it covers, there could be many people to deal with or there might just be one or two.
+These are the roles they will cover:

 • Customer service – handle your initial queries and provide you with guidance and information.
 They may be supported by qualified resource consent and building control staff, or they may refer detailed queries to experts.

-• Resource consent - often called ‘planning officers’ or ‘consents officers’, they will deal with your specific queries about the Resource Management Act, local plans, and resource consent requirements.
-They will probably also be the people processing your resource consent application if you need one.
+• Resource consent – often called ‘planning officers’ or ‘consents officers’, they will deal with your specific queries about the Resource Management Act, local plans, and resource consent requirements.
+They may also be the people processing your resource consent application if you need one.

-• Building control - also called ‘building officials’, they will deal with your specific queries about the Building Act, the Building Code and building consent requirements.
-They will probably also be the people processing your application for a building consent, carrying out inspections and signing-off your project.
+• Building control – also called ‘building officials’, they will deal with your specific queries about the Building Act, the Building Code and building consent requirements.
+They may also be the people processing your application for a building consent, carrying out inspections and signing-off your project.

 Council processes vary.
-Ask your contact at the council whether you need to talk to anyone else, and ask about the processes you should follow.
+Ask your contact at the council whether you need to talk to anyone else and the processes you should follow.
 Information may also be available on your council’s website.

 Resource consent has more information.